gauri25bce10070/Weather_Prediction_System/README.md

 # Objective of this project
 The primary objective of this project is to develop a predictive model that can accurately determine the likelihood of rainfall based on environmental conditions.
 This helps in understanding how machine learning can be applied to real-world problems like weather forecasting.

-# Feature of this project
+# Features of this project
 - Rain Prediction using Machine Learning
 - Uses Important Weather Parameters
 - Real-Time Data Integration (API Support)